 \section{Introduction}

-The use and interest in deep learning (DL) methods in data assimilation and scientific computing, in particular under the theme of ``Scientific Machine Learning (SciML)'' has been steadily increasing.
-Approximation and computation paradigms based on DL are leveraged in order to accelerate the numerical solution of forward and inverse (initial-) boundary value problems for partial differential equations (PDEs).

-A broad class of DL based methods corresponds to the numerical approximation of PDE solutions by deep neural networks (DNNs).
-We mention only ``Physics-informed NNs'' and their variants, ``Deep Ritz Methods'' and ``Deep Least Squares'', see \cite{DM24_1088} and the references there.
-In these methodologies, for a given set of data the PDE solutions are numerically approximated by neural networks (NNs), with training corresponding to numerical minimization of suitable loss functionals based on variational residuals of the PDE of interest.
+Neural Networks (NNs) have been shown to exhibit approximation properties which are at least on par with all ``traditional'' approximation architectures.
+Accordingly, deep NNs have recently been leveraged for the numerical approximation of PDE solutions.
+We mention only ``Physics-informed NNs'' and their variants, ``Deep Ritz Methods'' and ``Deep Least Squares'', see \cite{DM24_1088} and the references there for a taxonomy of NN based PDE approximations.
+In these methodologies, for a given set of data the PDE solutions are numerically approximated by NNs, with NN training corresponding to numerical minimization of suitable loss functionals based on suitable residuals of the PDE of interest.

-A more recent class of DL based approaches aims at NN surrogates of data-to-solution maps $\cG^\dagger$ for PDEs.
-These methodologies are broadly referred to as \emph{deep operator networks} (DONs) or \emph{neural operators} (NOs).
+More recent approaches aim at learning NN \emph{surrogates of data-to-solution maps $\cS$ for PDEs}.
+These methodologies are broadly referred to as \emph{neural operators} (NOs).
 The state of the art of the use of neural operators in SciML at the time of this writing is surveyed in \cite{kovachki2024operator,DM24_1088} and in the references there.